Sign up for Funding Circle newsletter!

 If you want to get certified by one of the organizations mentioned above, they each have their own certification process available through their websites.
 Just keep in mind that you’ll pay a fee to use them, which can be as high as $400.

 With so many loan options to choose from, it’s important to find the one that best fits your unique financing needs.

-We’re invested in helping women-owned businesses like yours with low-cost business loans of up to $500,000, with terms lasting from six months to five years.
+We’re invested in helping women-owned small businesses just like yours access low-cost business loans of up to $500,000, with terms lasting from six months to five years.
+Best of all, you can get a decision in as little as 24 hours after document submission (with competitive rates).

-You can get a decision on a loan in as little as 24 hours after document submission with rates start at just 4.99 percent.
-Whether you need to hire new staff, expand your business operations or grow your product line, a loan from Funding Circle could help.
+Whether you need to hire new staff, expand your business operations, or grow your product line, a loan from Funding Circle can help.

 It’s simple and easy to get a rate quote.
 Check your eligibility for a small business loan from Funding Circle today!

 Paige Smith is a content marketing writer who specializes in writing about the intersection of business, finance, and tech.
 Paige regularly writes for a number of B2B industry leaders, including fintech companies, small business lenders, and business credit resource sites.